builtjs/builtjs-theme-corporate-tailwind/README.md

 ```
 npm install
 ```
-NOTE: bjs-theme library is not an NPM package yet so to run the project, you'll need to run:
+NOTE: builtjs library is not an NPM package yet so to run the project, you'll need to run:

 ````
-cd bjs-theme
+cd builtjs
 ````

 ````